RuqinF/Algorithms/README.md

 # Algorithms
-some easy code about algorithms
+Some easy code about algorithms